 We understand that some families may have extenuating circumstances that would require an exception.
 Students may petition to have their noncustodial parent's financial information waived in such cases by submitting a Noncustodial Parent Waiver Petition form with supporting documentation.
 Submission of a waiver petition form does not guarantee that the noncustodial parent's requirements will be waived.

-Yale’s estimate of what a student could earn through summer employment to contribute toward her/his educational costs.
+Yale’s estimate of what a student could earn from wages earned during the summer.
 For more information, including the amounts for different types of students, visit our page on understanding the Student Effort or our Student Effort FAQs.